AliBigdeli/alibigdeli/README.md

 <p align="left">I am an IT graduate with a degree in artificial intelligence and robotics.
 My interest in the world of artificial intelligence and communications in the world of IoT led me to combine the two platforms.
 As the basis of my education, work, and development.</p>

 <p align="left">I have more than 5 years of programming experience and ability in the field of networking and communications, facilitated my work process and plays a key role in many projects.
-Python, C ++ / C, and Arduino are my specialties in programming.</p>
+Python, Django, and Arduino are my specialties in programming.</p>

 <p align="left">Since 2016, we have founded a team called ICC-ARIA, whose goals are to teach various specialties in the field of artificial intelligence and the Internet of Things, in which backend and framework designs such as Django play an important role.
 Ideation and conversion of an idea into a product and reverse engineering of products are among my potential abilities.</p>